 Frans Cronje is a South African independent political and economic advisor, and former think tank director (the South African Institute Of Race Relations).

-Frans gave an overview of how he views the geopolitical chess game being played from the perspective of South Africa and western Africa, as well as South America and the Falkland Islands.
+In the following conversation with me, he gave an overview of how he views the chess game being played from the perspective of South Africa and western Africa, as well as South America and the Falkland Islands.